Central Library (downtown Buffalo)

 PARKING APP

 Buffalo Roam is a mobile app that allows drivers to pay for their parking using their smart phones.
 The app allows you to pay via credit card, receive alerts when your time is about to expire and extend your parking without running back to feed the meter, among other features.
 A 10-cent fee applies.
 This app is not owned or managed by the Library.
-For more information, click here .
+For more information on their mobile app .

 BIKE RACKS